MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/03-datalandingzones/03-databricks.md

 ## Azure Databricks Deployment

-The three Azure Databricks Workspaces are deployed as part of a new Data Landing Zone deployment.
+The two Azure Databricks Workspaces are deployed as part of a new Data Landing Zone deployment.
 Figure 1 shows the overall workflow of deploying an Azure Databricks environment in Enterprise Scale Analytics and AI.

 ![Azure Databricks Deployment into a Data Landing Zone](../images/databricksdeploy.png)